 - Tactile – When you feel things moving on your body (such as insects or hands).

 - Auditory – When you hear voices in your head.
 These voices may be angry and demanding.
-Some experience on voice while others have experienced many.
+Some experience one voice while others have many.

 - Disorganized Thoughts and Speech – You have difficulty organizing your thoughts and speech patterns.
 You may find it hard to listen to someone or to prevent yourself from zoning out/becoming distracted.
 Sometimes, another person’s dialect may sound jumbled and not make sense. ⁶

-- Difficulty Concentrating – As with disorganized thoughts, you may find yourself easily distracted.
-For example, it can be difficult for your to follow a television show as you watch it.
+- Difficulty Concentrating – Due to disorganized thoughts, you may become easily distracted.
+For example, you may find it difficult to follow a television show.

 - Movement Complications – You might find you lack complete control over your movements.
-This can appear in a number of manners, from being jumpy to not moving at all.
+This can appear in several manners, from being jumpy to not moving.
 It should be noted that this often doesn’t result in violence.

 Schizophrenia Diagnosis

-Mental health professionals often have a difficult time diagnosing schizophrenia as those who struggle with it don’t usually realize they’re ill.
+Health professionals often have a difficult time diagnosing schizophrenia.
+Those who struggle with it don’t usually realize they’re ill.
 Due to this, many avoid seeking medical help altogether.

-There is also a problem known as prodrome.
-This is when the signs of schizophrenia are identical to normal life changes.
-As mentioned, schizophrenia often happens during adolescents.
-During this period, it’s quite common for teenagers to drop old friends, make new ones, and have behavioral changes (such as difficulty sleeping). ⁷
+There is also a problem known as prodrome – when the signs of schizophrenia are identical to normal life changes.
+As mentioned, schizophrenia is most commonly diagnosed in adolescence.
+During this period, teenagers may drop old friends, make new ones, and have behavioral changes (such as difficulty sleeping). ⁷

 It’s currently believed that individuals in the early stages of schizophrenia can delay the onset of serious symptoms with a low dose of antipsychotic medication.
 However, there needs to be more research to fully understand this.